 National authorities can or must assess fines for specific data protection violations in accordance with the General Data Protection Regulation.
-The fines are applied additionally or instead of further remedies or powers, such as the order to end a violation, an instruction to adjust the data processing to statutory requirements, as well as the granting of a prohibition which is limited in time or permanently, to perform data processing.
-For the provisions which relate to order processors, they can be directly and/or in conjunction with the person responsible, subject to sanctions.
+The fines are applied in addition to or instead of further remedies or corrective powers, such as the order to end a violation, an instruction to adjust the data processing to comply with the GDPR, as well as the power to impose a temporary or definitive limitation including a ban on data processing.
+For the provisions which relate to processors, he may be subject to sanctions directly and/or in conjunction with the controller.

-An objectionable fact in the company can be found through proactive inspection activities conducted by the assigned authorities, by an unsatisfied employee who complains to the authorities or by customers or potential customers who register a notice to the authorities, through the company making its own declaration, or by the press in general, through investigative journalism.
+A punishable situation in a company can be revealed through proactive inspection activities conducted by the data protection authorities, by an unsatisfied employee or by customers or potential customers who complain to the authorities, through the company making a self-denunciation, or by the press in general, especially through investigative journalism.

 The Enforcement Tracker gives an overview of reported fines and penalties which data protection authorities within the EU have imposed so far.

 Suitable GDPR articlesArt.
 58 GDPR Powers Art.
 70 GDPR Tasks of the Board Art.
 83 GDPR General conditions for imposing administrative fines Art.
 84 GDPR Penalties